Siltaar/py_idempotent_spam_test/README.md

 If the subject is missing, empty or contains less than half ASCII alphabetic letters, the spam score is incremented by 1.

-If the From name-part is not empty but contains less than half ASCII letters, the spam score is incremented by 1.
+If the spam score is already more than one, and if the From name-part is not empty but contains less than half ASCII letters, the spam score is incremented by 1.

 ### Recipient count